Our School Leaver course applications for September 2026 are now open!

 What next?

-The Level 5 Higher National Diploma offers an excellent array of specialised skills and can provide a gateway to careers in management, journalism, and the media and leisure industry.
+The Level 4 Higher National Diploma offers an excellent array of specialised skills and can provide a gateway to careers in management, journalism, and the media and leisure industry.
 Demonstrating diversity and inclusion within the industry.
 Or can also allow students to gain skills and knowledge which are directly relevant to several careers in the animal industry.
 On completion of the course, students will have a sound scientific and practical understanding of the animal industry and will be competent to seek employment in a variety of roles.
 These might include animal keeper, animal health officer, animal trainer, wildlife technician, animal rescue centre manager, animal lecturer, nature recovery officer, ecology officer.

-HND Graduates will be prepared for the progression on to a Level 6-degree programme in an animal related subject if this is their chosen route on completion.
+HND graduates will be prepared for the progression on to a Level 6-degree programme in an animal related subject if this is their chosen route on completion.

 Entry criteria